 Expected output:

-2. Run the following command to dump the configurations of the sidecar that runs in one of the preceding pods to a local file:
+2. Run the following command to dump the configurations of the sidecars in the pods that run the httpbin-0 application to a local file:

 3. Run the following command to view the size of the configuration file: